 - 2nd place: $200 for the student, $200 for the purchase of poetry books for their school library

 - 3rd place: $100 for the student, $200 for the purchase of poetry books for their school library

 In the Online Qualifiers, the 24 top-scoring students are are invited with a teacher to participate in the National Finals, with travel and accommodation provided by Poetry In Voice.

 - Students in the English Stream and in the French Stream who are invited to compete at the National Finals will be asked to learn a third poem.
 One of their three poems must have 25 lines or fewer.

-A student can contact Poetry In Voice for general feedback about their recitations (we will not send feedback requested by a teacher).
+A student can contact Poetry In Voice for general feedback about their recitations in our contests (we will not send feedback if it is requested by a teacher).
 Because Winter and Spring are very busy times for us, please allow several weeks for a response.